dqrkk/FCSC_2023/web/Salty_Authentication/README.md

 }
 ```

-Let's laucnh it, we obtain:
+Let's launch it, we obtain:

 ```console
 dqrkk$ php salty.php